danmt/dynamic-component-loader/README.md

 }
 ```

-Now the only thing we cannot forget is to add ProfileComponent and ProfileHostDirective to the AppModule declarations array.
+Now, the only thing we cannot forget to do is add `ProfileComponent`, and `ProfileHostDirective`, to the AppModule declarations array.
 Go to `src/app/app.module.ts`:

 ```typescript
 import { BrowserModule } from '@angular/platform-browser';